darkum1015/ng2-scroll-spy/README.md

   providers:    [ <all-your-services> ]
 })

-# Use component in any other component in your application
+ Use <scroll-spy> in any other component in your application

 Sample
 <scroll-spy [progressColor]="'blue'"></scroll-spy>